Jaivik01092001/FertilityNest/backend/seeders/README.md

 | `CLEAR_EXISTING_DATA` | Set to `true` to clear existing data before seeding | `false` |
 | `ENABLE_PRODUCTION_SEEDING` | Set to `true` to enable seeding in production (not recommended) | `false` |

+## Intelligent Seeding

+The seeder now checks if there are already users in the database before running.
+If users exist, seeding will be skipped unless `CLEAR_EXISTING_DATA=true` is set.
+This prevents duplicate data and ensures seeding only runs on fresh installations.

 ## Seeded Data

 ### Users